 This ROI comes in the form of regained lost time, as well as improved efficiency as a result of happier staff, and savings on lost staff.
-In this regards it also has a roll on effect.
+In this regard, it also has a roll-on effect.
 Becoming known as a desirable employer can help you attract better, more enthusiastic staff.

-Finally, from a feel good perspective, isn’t is just better to work in a happier workplace? (and hey, it isn’t going to hurt for PR)
+Finally, from a feel-good perspective, isn’t it just better to work in a happier workplace? (and hey, it isn’t going to hurt for PR)